vinceskahan/v5wiki/Python-3-strategy.md

 code to do that.
 It starts with the easy stuff.
 There is a [separate section](https://github.com/weewx/weewx/wiki/Python-3-strategy#strings) that discusses strings.

 The tool [`python-modernize`](https://python-modernize.readthedocs.io/en/latest/) is very useful.
-It will scan your code, an update it for Python 2 and 3 compatibility, using the library [`six`](https://six.readthedocs.io/).
+It will scan your code, and update it for Python 2 and 3 compatibility, using the library [`six`](https://six.readthedocs.io/).
 If used with the `-w` ("write") flag, it will write out the changes.
+It will take care of many little details such as converting `print` statements to the Python 3 function style, rewriting iterators that use `.iteritems()`, etc.

+The rest of this guide assumes you have used `python-modernize`, and now you need to review the results.

 # Strings
 Most of your time will be spent thinking about strings.
 They are treated very differently between